-HARRISBURG - House Majority Leader Mike Turzai says he expected his chamber to vote this month on privatizing Pennsylvania's wine and spirits stores.
+HARRISBURG - House Majority Leader Mike Turzai says he expects his chamber to vote this month on privatizing Pennsylvania's wine and spirits stores.

 Turzai (R., Allegheny) promised reporters at a news conference Tuesday that he would formally introduce legislation for Gov. Corbett's liquor privatization plan by the end of the day - and that's what he did.
 He said he expected a floor vote by March 31.

 "People recognize that it's time for change," said Turzai, the legislature's most vocal proponent of selling off Pennsylvania's 600-plus wine and spirits stores.
 "And there is significant support for moving Pennsylvania forward."